piotrmurach/rspec-benchmark/README.md

 ### 1.1 Timing

 The `perform_under` matcher answers the question of how long does it take to perform a given block of code on average.
-The measurements are taken executing the block of code in a child process for accurent cpu times.
+The measurements are taken executing the block of code in a child process for accurate CPU times.

 ```ruby
 expect { ... }.to perform_under(0.01).sec